Question: Is this doctoral cohort limited to only Muckleshoot tribal member

 Question: What if I can't access my (Un)Official Transcripts due to the current COVID-19 pandemic?

 Once admitted, the academic department will select at least one degree, bachelor’s (four-year) or higher, to be verified by the Graduate School.
 Students are required to submit an official transcript through one of the delivery methods listed below.
 Transcripts uploaded to the online application by the applicant or the academic department are not considered official.
-For more information about your transcripts, please visit the Graduate School's Official Transcript Requirements page.
+For more information about your transcripts, delivery methods, and what to do if you cannot submit your transcripts, please visit the Graduate School's Official Transcript Requirements page.

 Final official transcripts must contain the following information: